Kanye West, Kim Kardashian engaged on her birthday

-(Reuters) - Rapper Kanye West popped the question to his reality star girlfriend Kim Kardashian at San Francisco’s Major League Baseball stadium he rented for her 33rd birthday.
+NEW YORK, Oct 22 (Reuters) - Rapper Kanye West on Monday popped the question to his reality star girlfriend Kim Kardashian at San Francisco’s Major League Baseball stadium he rented for her 33rd birthday.

-Grammy-winning West, 36, proposed to the star of the TV reality show “Keeping Up with the Kardashians” at AT&T Park, home of baseball’s San Francisco Giants, and presented her with a diamond ring on Monday evening.
+Grammy-winning West, 36, proposed to the star of the TV reality show “Keeping Up with the Kardashians” at AT&T Park, home of the San Francisco Giants, and presented her with a diamond ring.

 Kardashian posted a photograph on the Instagram photo-sharing website of her hand with a large ring on her finger as the words “Pleeease Marry Meee!!!” flashed on the ballpark’s video board in the background.